dziubenzo/guesseye/README.md

 - Two game modes: official and random
 - 650+ darts players from 40+ countries to choose from and counting
+- Hints system
 - User and global game stats
 - Charts related to darts players in the database
-- Leaderboard based on official and random mode wins and give ups
+- Leaderboard based on official and random mode wins and give ups as well as hints revealed
 - Official mode history

 ### Tech Stack